-	Answer: THCA has potential therapeutic benefits, including pain-relief, anti-nausea properties, and anti-inflammatory effects.
+Answer: THCA has potential therapeutic benefits that are still being researched, including pain-relief, anti-nausea properties, and anti-inflammatory effects.

 Question: What are CBD and CBN?

-Answer: Cannabidiol (CBD) and Cannabinol (CBN) are non-psychoactive cannabinoids, both of which can potentially produce pain-relieving and anti-nausea benefits.
+Answer: Cannabidiol (CBD) and Cannabinol (CBN) are non-psychoactive cannabinoids, both of which may potentially produce pain-relieving and anti-nausea benefits.

 Question: What is Cannabidiolic acid?